AhmedsZamzam/getting-started-flink-cc/flink-getting-started/lab1.md

 ![image](img/hld4.png)

-Let's sink this data product to Amazon S3:
+Let's sink this data product to Amazon OpenSearch:

-1. In [Confluent Cloud Connectors UI](https://confluent.cloud/go/connectors), choose your environment and your cluster as `marketplace` and click **Continue**.
+1. In [Confluent Cloud Connectors UI](https://confluent.cloud/go/connectors), choose your environment (that starts with your prefix) and your cluster as `marketplace` and click **Continue**.
-2. Search and select ** Opensearch Sink**
+2. Search and select **Opensearch Sink**
 3. Choose the `order_customer_product` topic, then click **Continue**
 4. For Kafka Credentials, choose **My account** and **Generate API Key and Download**.
 Click **Continue**.
 5. For Authentication:
    1. OpenSearch URL, Username and password will be given on the day.
+Leave the rest as default
 6. For Configuration:
-   1. Input Kafka record value format: **Avro**
+   1. Input Kafka record value format: Choose **Avro**
    2. Number of Indexes: **1**
    3. Index 1 Configuration:
       1. Index: `<your_name>_order_customer_product`
-      > NOTEL IT IS REALLY IMPORTANT TO REPLACE <your_name> WITH YOUR NAME.
+      > NOTE IT IS REALLY IMPORTANT TO REPLACE <your_name> WITH YOUR NAME.
       2. Topic: `order_customer_product`
    4. Click **Continue**

     ![OS Connector Config](./img/os_connector_config.png)

   5. Follow through the rest of the wizard and keep the defaults.

-  6. In a couple, of minutes you should see the conenctor in **Running** state.
+In a couple of minutes, you should see the conenctor in **Running** state.

   ![OS Connector Config](./img/os_connector_ready.png)